What are they?

 What to do when I have bats in my property?

 Do not be alarmed.
 Like most wild animals, bats are shy.
 You are advised to leave bats alone.
 They will fly away after they have done feeding.
+If you do come into contact with the bats, you should practise good hygiene by thoroughly washing your hands with soap.

 As bats are drawn to fruit trees such as Chiku (Manilkara zapota), especially when they are fruiting, residents are advised to harvest the fruits within their premises.
 To minimise the occurrence of bats feeding and roosting in their property, lighting can also be installed at areas where bats may roost.